laoshanxi/app-mesh/doc/CONSUL.md

 > * Two types of Applications : Consul task and normal task
 > * App Manager on each node organize to a cluster and have one eletion leader
 > * Each App Manager node report status to Consul with a requested Consul session id
-> * App Manager Leader node schedule consul tasks and put result in Consul
+> * App Manager Leader node schedule Consul tasks and put result in Consul
-> * App Manager work node retrieve consul tasks from Consul dynamiclly
+> * App Manager work node retrieve Consul tasks from Consul dynamiclly
 > * Consul App support node selector (the selector can be hostname or any AppManager Labels)
 > * Consul App support register as Consul Service for service discovery
 > * Consul session id support HA recovery